ESFJ Personality Type: The Consul

 ESFJs at work

-While any personality type can excel in any career, certain individuals may be happier or more successful in certain roles.
+While any personality type can excel in any career path, certain individuals may be happier or more successful in certain roles.
 When it comes to ESFJs, they tend to enjoy working in well-structured, motivated, supportive teams.
 Most ESFJs prefer a role where they can use their methodical organizational skills and attention to detail to work towards clear goals and help others in a practical way.
 Since they often feel calmer and more safe in structured environments, it’s not uncommon for ESFJs to work in fields like business administration, nursing, teaching, social work, or law enforcement.

 Getty Images